safeledger logo

 Step 6: Pay Local Service Agent (LSA) Fee (if applicable)

-• When: After the legal structure is set.
+• When: After selecting the legal structure.

 • AED 8,000–20,000+ annually (if needed).